samn33/sharqit/README.md

     $ make
     $ make install

-Add folloing line to your ~/.bashrc.
+Add following line to your ~/.bashrc.
 (If you are using another shell, replace as appropriate.)

     export LD_LIBRARY_PATH="${HOME}/lib:$LD_LIBRARY_PATH"